 How Internet of Things (IoT) will Rewire Supply Chains

 John Sprague, Deputy Associate CIO for Technology and Innovation, NASA

 Thank you for Subscribing to CIO Applications Weekly Brief

 Securing IoT Devices with Cutting-Edge Technology

 Notwithstanding being a magic wand, technology has made privacy vulnerable, as it has begotten the threats of financial data theft, health records, intellectual property, and personally identifiable information (PII).
 IoT devices are an integral part of the technological revolution.
-From healthcare to agriculture, almost every important sector leverages IoT devices to ensure improved productivity and work process.
+From healthcare to agriculture, almost every important sector leverages IoT devices to ensure improved productivity and work processes.
 But, the security aspect of these connected devices has long been a major concern for researchers.

-Connected car has revolutionized the transport system which aims at ensuring better management of traffic and improved transport system.
-But, these connected cars often become the target of cyber criminals who attempt to control the vehicle from a remote place to destroy human life and the whole transport system.
+The connected car has revolutionized the transport system which aims at ensuring better management of traffic and improved transport system.
+But, these connected cars often become the target of cybercriminals who attempt to control the vehicle from a remote place to destroy human life and the whole transport system.
 Statista has predicted that there will be 64 million connected cars in 2019.
 Addressing this demand of security for connected cars researchers have started to think out-of-the-box.
 For example, SafeRide has launched vXRay which tries to ensure safety creating a behavioral baseline of connected vehicles and leveraging cutting-edge technology it can quickly detect anomalies.

 Lawmakers have started to involve in the game of securing IoT devices.
 Previously, California transformed IoT security legislation into law to protect the IoT users, and this law includes some important features like the prevention of unwanted modification, different password for the device, and creation of wall before unauthorized access.